NWaaS: A Non-Intrusive and Privacy-Preserving Watermarking-as-a-Service System with Adaptive Resource Scheduling

-\textbf{Metrics.} For watermark verification of a claimed original model, we use the metric in (\ref{eq:verify_m}), while for the verification of a suspected surrogate model, we use (\ref{eq:verify_s}).
-To quantify watermark security against brute force, we use success rate $\mathtt{SR}_\text{A}$, which is the number of discovered ambiguous keys divided by the total number of trials.
+We employ three key metrics to quantify verifiability and security: \begin{itemize} \item \textbf{Ownership Verification:} For the authorized model $\mathbb{M}_\theta$, we use NCC with the criterion defined in (\ref{eq:verify_m}). \item \textbf{Model Stealing Tracing:} For verifying suspected surrogate models $\mathbb{S}_{\tilde{\vartheta}}$, which may suffer from domain shifts, we use NCCD as defined in (\ref{eq:verify_s}). \item \textbf{Security:} To quantify watermark security against brute-force attacks, we define the success rate of ambiguity ($\mathtt{SR}_\text{A}$) as the number of discovered valid keys divided by the total number of random trials. \end{itemize}